jlacar/aligningacademia/workshop/exercises/general/dice.md

 particular face up is the same for all other faces.

-A _loaded die_ is one where the probability of it landing with one particular face up is significantly greater than the probability of it landing with any other face up.
+A _loaded die_ is one where the probability of it landing with one particular face up is significantly greater than the probability of any other face landing up.
 Refer to the favored face as the _loaded face_.
+Refer to all other faces as _non-loaded_.
+Non-loaded faces will all have the same probability of

-All other faces are _non-loaded_ and have the same probability of showing as other non-loaded faces.
+landing up.

-The loaded face should have no less than 30% greater probability of showing up than any non-loaded face but it should not exceed 60% greater probability of showing up than any non-loaded face.
+The _loaded face_ should have no less than 30% greater probability of landing up than any non-loaded face but it should not exceed 60% greater probability than any non-loaded face of landing up.

 The input to the program will be `N`, the number of sides of the die to create.
 The die created by the program should have a 50-50 chance of being